redis-developer/basic-redis-rate-limiting-demo-ruby/README.md

-# Rate Limiting app using Ruby on Rails and Redis
+# Rate limiting app using Ruby on Rails and Redis

-The server will allow sending particular number of requests (`permitted_requests_count` stored in Redis) within a 10 second window.
+The server lets you send a particular number of requests (`permitted_requests_count` stored in Redis) within a 10 second window.
 If you send more than that, all additional requests will be blocked.

 ## Technical Stack

 - Frontend: Ruby on Rails
 - Backend: Redis

 ## How it works

-This app was built using `rack-defense` gem which will block connections from a client after surpassing certain amount of requests (`permitted_requests_count`, default: 10) per time (10 seconds).
+This app was built using the `rack-defense` gem, which blocks connections from a client after surpassing certain number of requests (`permitted_requests_count`, default: 10) per time window (10 seconds).

+The `rack-defense` gem uses Redis as a back end.

 ##### Code to configure rack-defence